AnyLog-co/documentation/file commands.md

 The above example only copies files with **bl** as a file name prefix and ***js*** and a prefix to the file type.

 ## Move a file
 Move the source file to a destination directory on the local node.
 Usage:
 <pre>
 [move] [source path and file name] [dest directory]
 </pre>

-Examples:
+Example:
 <pre>
 file move !prep_dir/my_file !watch_dir
 </pre>